Gradient Flow Finite Element Discretisations with Energy-Based $hp$-Adaptivity for the Gross-Pitaevskii Equation with Angular Momentum: Projected Sobolev gradient flow

-In this section we aim to establish a projected Sobolev gradient flow formulation for the minimisation of the Gross--Pitaevskii energy functional $\E$ from~\eqref{eq:GPenergy}.
-For this purpose, we will consider the real framework of the Gross--Pitaevskii equation~\eqref{eq:GPEweak} rather than the complex Hilbert space approach.
+In this section, we aim to establish a projected Sobolev gradient flow formulation for the minimisation of the Gross--Pitaevskii energy functional $\E$ from~\eqref{eq:GPenergy}.
+For this purpose, we will consider the real framework of the GPE~\eqref{eq:GPEweak} rather than the complex Hilbert space approach.
 We emphasise, however, that both avenues ultimately result in the identical gradient flow.